Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Properties of Pseudo-Nash and Crypto-Friendliness

-The previous section demonstrated that computational mean dominance (and Pseudo-Nash) ``plays well'' with game theory.
-In this section we demonstrate that they also play well with cryptography, developing the basic tools that will allow us to prove our main theorem (stability-preserving ideal to real cryptography transition).
+The previous section demonstrated that computational mean dominance (and pseudo-Nash) ``plays well'' with game theory.
+In this section, we demonstrate that they also play well with cryptography, developing the basic tools that will allow us to prove our main theorem (stability-preserving ideal to real cryptography transition).
 More concretely, we will show that the definition of computational mean dominance (\Cref{def:computational-mean-dominance}) is compatible with computational indistinguishability (\Cref{def: compInd}).
 The following results show that: (i) if two random variables are computationally indistinguishable then we have bidirectional dominance (\Cref{lemma: comp ind implies bidirectional dominance}) (ii) if a random variable $\rX$ dominates a random variable $\rY$ then changing either with an indistinguishable one will not affect the dominance (\Cref{prop: EM-domination and indistinguishability for X} for replacing the dominating ensemble; ~\Cref{prop: EM-domination and indistinguishability for Y} for replacing the dominated ensemble.)
+Conceptually, these results formalize the intuition that negligible-probability events should not affect incentives.
+In particular, \Cref{lemma: comp ind implies bidirectional dominance} shows that a player should be indifferent between two computationally indistinguishable utility ensembles, since no PPT observer given polynomially many samples can reliably tell them apart.
+Consequently, a deviation that improves utility only on a negligible-probability event should not affect preferences.
+This is captured by \Cref{prop: EM-domination and indistinguishability for X,prop: EM-domination and indistinguishability for Y} showing that computational mean dominance is invariant under replacing either the dominating or dominated ensemble by a computationally indistinguishable one, even if the replacement changes the expected utility by a large amount.

 First, we show that if two ensembles of random variables $\rX = \ensemble{\rX}$, $\rY=\ensemble{\rY}$ are computationally indistinguishable, then we have bidirectional computational empirical mean dominance.